iiasa/Condor_run_R/README.md

     happened after the job completed, e.g. result files not fitting because your disk is full.

-### Jobs go on hold, but I see no log files
+### Jobs go on hold without producing matching `.log` files!
+When your job produced no `.log` files in the ``<CONDOR_DIR>/<EXPERIMENT>`` directory, store the pool password again using `condor_store_cred -c add` and retry.
+Ask your cluster administrator for the pool password.

-When no log files are produced in the ``<CONDOR_DIR>/<EXPERIMENT>`` directory, the Condor service on your submit machine may not have access rights to write its logging output there.
-This causes jobs to go on hold.
-Check the permissions on the directory.
+If the above does not resolve the matter, the Condor service on your submit machine may not have the access rights to write its logging output to `<CONDOR_DIR>`.
+Try to set suitable access permissions on that directory.

 ### All seeding jobs remain idle and then abort through the PeriodicRemove expression
 It may be that the entire cluster is unavailable, but that is somewhat unlikely.